by David Koempel

 Orosco and Pruett both participated in A Journey to Excellence and developed valuable skills.
 For Orosco, it was the meeting management aspect.
 “It really helped me to be more confident when it came to Robert’s Rules of Order,” she said.
 “Then getting to practice facilitating a meeting with others and getting feedback was very helpful.”

 Pruett most appreciated the active listening skills component.
 “I really liked learning how to restate what I heard another person saying and asking, ‘did I hear that correctly,’” she said.
 “It helps to get a perspective on what another person said.”

-Orosco, who will be leading the next cohort of A Journey to Excellence, said this is a great way to stretch yourself as a leader.
+Orosco, who leads A Journey to Excellence, said this is a great way to stretch yourself as a leader.
 “Remember that you can always grow,” she said.
 “Because when you know better, you do better.”

 David Koempel is a trustee engagement senior consultant with TASB Board Development Services.

 This article was first published on May 23, 2022.